tsugicloud/ami-sql/README.md

 Creating the Necessary Services and Building the User Data
 ==========================================================

-Take a look at the `user_data.sh` file - make your own copy of it.
+Take a look at the `user_data_sample.sh` file - make your own copy of it.
 Once you edit it do not check it into a public repo.

 Make an Aurora instance.
 As you create the instance, you set up the master user